ahmad9059/obsidian/7. Full-Stack Development/JavaScript/Fundamentals of JavaScript.md

   // if true, skip the remaining part of the body if (i % 2 == 0) continue;
-  alert(i); // 1, then 3, 5, 7, 9
+  console.log(i); // 1, then 3, 5, 7, 9
 }
 ```

 For even values of `i`, the `continue` directive stops executing the body and passes control to the next iteration of `for` (with the next number).
-So the `alert` is only called for odd values.
+So the `console.log` is only called for odd values.

 **No `break/continue` to the right side of ‘?’**